 Axe Throwing at The Hilt

-I’m not sure how many cities offer axe throwing but it sounds rather unique, right?
-The Hilt was inspired by the viking influence in York and is ideal for all aspiring vikings.
+The Hilt was inspired by the viking influence in York, and is ideal for all aspiring vikings.

 It’s suited to adults visitors and costs £28 per thrower.
 Styled a bit like a bowling alley, there are lanes where instead of bowling balls you throw axes!
 Up to eight throwers are allowed per lane and even better food and drink is available whilst you throw.
 It is another popular attraction and booking in advance is advisable.